dougbutner/effective-collective/README.md

 Modern Social structures create "winners" and "losers" through inherit competition.
 We propose a socioeconomic system without competition to re-imagine the biggest social structures, the economy and the government, as **collaborative coordinators**, in harmony with humanity and nature.

-In elections, we have one winner, and several losers.
+In elections, we have **one winner**, and several losers.
 In capitalistic economies, the companies that survive and increase their capital and returns are the "winners" while the rest are the "losers".
 Unfortunately, in both of these systems the real losers are the people and planet Earth, manipulated and mutilated in order for corporations and politicians to continue to "win".

 **Competition creates dissonance** and imbalance, as one side is always more powerful than the other, which creates a constant struggle.